Educational reform in occupied Japan: Transition measures for the former primary and secondary education (1946-1950)

+5th grade: transferred to either reformed colleges or universities, preparatory/vocational/normal schools.

 Higher education : 1948–1950, converting to modern universities

 Under the system former to reformation, the last students were admitted in spring of 1948; Kyusei kotogakko was introduced in 1894 and expired in 1950 after the reformation in 1918, Kyusei semmongakko (旧制専門学校) in 1903 as a single major normal school specializing in elementary school education was called Shihangakko (師範学校) with Koto shihangakko (高等師範学校) for training educators for high schools and college level.

 Daigaku yoka (大学予科) along with Kyusei kotogakko had been established as the primary higher education for those who would continue to universities.
 For Kyusei kotogakko, the senior year graduates, or the 3rd graders who commenced from kotogakko in 1947 were the last generation finishing the full three years' term of high school education.
 Those freshmen entered in 1948 completed their first year under the former system, and as it expired at the end of the academic year 1948 or March 1949, they did not qualify to transfer for their choice of colleges under a new system, or shinsei daigaku (新制大学).
 They applied for admission examination and entered colleges and universities in the spring of 1949.

 The idea of 1949 educational system reform was to reform so-called high schools under the old system as colleges and universities.
 As shinsei daigaku or universities under a new system, those high schools under the old system including single major semmon gakko and shihangakko for future educators were renamed.

 For students, those who had studied for the full four years' term and qualify as kyusei chugakko (旧制中学校) graduates in 1947 were offered two options.
-They either could enter kyuseikoko and transfer, or enter shinsei koko, the present day high school and continue to prepare for college/ university.
+They either could enter kyuseikoko and transfer, or enter shinsei koko, the present day high school and continue to prepare for college or university.
 As for special transition measure, those 3rd graders in old high schools were also given those two options.
 Like on the Komaba campus of University of Tokyo, there were rivalry seen among those high school students of Daiichi Kotogakko against the university students.
 While the last kyusei daigaku, or old system universities admitted students till 1950, there were considerable number of graduates of old system high schools who either failed at the admission examinations or postponed their applications.
 Universities established administered by the new system held special examinations for those graduates of past academic years as transfer students.